dantleech/blog/source/_posts/2019-07-06-elblag-bartoszyce.md

-Frombork (Frauenberg in German) is mainly famous because it is where Nicholas Copernicus mad his astromomical observations and wrote the book in which he wrote that the sun revolves around the earth - and he did this all while admistering this region as Bishop (I think), and even having to deal with the pesky Teutonic Knights, who radied and eventually sacked the town (but old Nick had already left ahead of the event).
+Frombork (Frauenberg in German) is mainly famous because it is where Nicholas Copernicus mad his astromomical observations and wrote the book in which he wrote that the sun revolves around the earth (or was it the earth around the sun? anyway, who cares) - and he did this all while admistering this region as Bishop (I think), and even having to deal with the pesky Teutonic Knights, who radied and eventually sacked the town (but Corpernicus had already left ahead of the event).

 ![Copernicus](/images/tallinn/2019-07-06/5.JPG)